 In this tutorial, we will discuss some technical terms of python that we often use in python and other programming languages. so let's discuss Python Name, Namespace, and Scope.

 Name in Python

 Name in python also known as Identifiers.
 As we have discussed earlier that everything in python is an object.
-Identifiers are the names which are used assign to a data or object.
-If we specifically, discuss what is Name in python, we can say that Name is a name that can be assigned to an object, and the Name helps us to access the object.
-Let’s understand it with an Example Suppose, you used assignment operator (=) to assign a value 200 which is an integer or you can also call it an object and you assign the value 200 to a variable number.
+Identifiers are the names that are used to assign to data or object.
+If we specifically discuss what is Name in python, we can say that Name is a name that can be assigned to an object, and the Name helps us to access the object.
+Let’s understand it with an Example Suppose you used the assignment operator (=) to assign a value 200 which is an integer or you can also call it an object and you assign the value 200 to a variable number.
 So, here 200 is the object and number is Name.
 Let’s code the above statement using python

 number = 200 print(number)

-Let’s understand the concept of Name with the inbuilt function id() id() function is used to return the memory location of the object in the integer form.
+Let’s understand the concept of Name with the inbuilt id() function.
+The id() function is used to return the memory location of the object in the integer form.

 number_1 = 200 number_2 = 200 print("the ID of number is: ", id(number_1)) print("the ID of 200 is: ",id(200)) print("the ID of number_2 is: ", id(number_2))